correlation-one/C1GamesStarterKit/java-algo/README.md

 Java algos use gradle build scripts for compilation.
 Gradle is already set up in the starter algo, but the scripts can be modified if necessary, such as to add dependencies.
-When your algo is compiled on our servers, the command `gradle build` will be executed, which will build `algo-target/algo.jar`.
+When your algo is compiled on our servers, the command `./gradlew build` will be executed, which will build `algo-target/algo.jar`.
 Next to `algo-target/algo.jar` is `algo-target/run.sh`.
 Any algo from any language uses a `run.sh` script as an entry point, and this `run.sh` simply starts `algo.jar`.
 After this command finishes, the entire `algo-target` directory will be zipped, and this will be distributed to playground and ranked matches.